Getting Started

 FiddleHed is a self-paced course for beginner, intermediate and advanced students.
 While that’s awesome, it can also be overwhelming.
 Especially if you’ve played before and don’t want to start at the very beginning.

 Below you’ll find a self-assessment tool.
-I explain it in this 5-minute video.
-But here’s the process in a nutshell.
+Here’s the process in a nutshell.

-2. Find a module and start learning.
-Best to err on the side of more beginner lessons.
+- Find a module and start learning.
+Err on the side of more beginner lessons.

 Absolute Beginner: Modules 1.1 - 1.5